keymanapp/lexical-models/docs/how-to-build-a-lexical-model.md

 ```

 Notice how under `release`, there is a folder that is named after the
 author.
-Within that folder is a folder for each models created by that
+Within that folder is a folder for each model created by that
 particular author.
-Within each model folder, this is a folder called
+Within each model folder, there is a folder called
 `source` that contains **wordlist.tsv**.
 We will discuss what the other
 files are called a bit later in this document.